apache/ozone-site/docs/07-system-internals/02-data-operations/02-read.md

 - OM returning container, blocks, pipeline, block tokens
 - Client sending block tokens and datanode validating based on the shared secret from SCM
 - Client sending read chunk requests to datanode to fetch the data.
+    - For replication:
         - Include topology choices of which datanodes to use
-    - Include EC vs. Ratis datanode write process
         - Include failover handling
+    - For EC, link to the [EC feature page](../features/erasure-coding).
 - Client validating checksums